CodeZephyr91/BugHunt-Solutions/ISSUES-(app.js,index.html,styles.css)(Day_1-2).md

 ## 3.Not clearing the token on logout
 The token is removed without removing the stored user details(user name and email)

+## 4.Fetching data despite a missing token
+If **getToken()** returns null, the request will still be sent with an invalid Authorization header